Catto History, Family Crest & Coats of Arms

 The surname Catto was first found in Aberdeenshire (Gaelic: Siorrachd Obar Dheathain), a historic county, and present day Council Area of Aberdeen, located in the Grampian region of northeastern Scotland, where they held a family seat from very ancient times.

-Important Dates for the Catto family
+Early History of the Catto family

 This web page shows only a small excerpt of our Catto research.
 Another 67 words (5 lines of text) covering the years 1403, 1597, and 1633 are included under the topic Early Catto History in all our PDF Extended History products and printed products wherever possible.